 Close

 • Documenting Voter Intimidation In this 2020 political climate it’s hard not to feel worried about the threat of voter intimidation at the polls.
 So what do you do if you witness an incident of voter intimidation?
 Jackie Zammuto October 29, 2020

 • Rio goes live Image: Brazilian politicians livestreaming while campaigning and breaking a Marielle Franco sign.
 Current Rio governor on the right and a now-elected deputy breaking the sign.
-By Adriano Belisário As mobile phone access and Internet bandwidth increased in this decade, video streamings became an important part in the political dispute: such as in the beginning with […] eric February 22, 2019
+By Adriano Belisário As mobile phone access and Internet bandwidth increased in this decade, video streamings became an important part in the political dispute: such as in the beginning with […] WITNESS February 22, 2019

 • #6D – Documenting Elections in Venezuela Venezuela will hold its parliamentary elections on December 6th and there is a high possibility of violence in and around the polling areas.
 Here are some basic tips for capturing and sharing footage of violations.
 Jackie Zammuto December 4, 2015